 About Employment Related Day Care

-Working families may qualify for help with child care costs, including registration fees.
+Working families or students may qualify for help with child care costs, including registration fees.

 Employment Related Day Care (ERDC) is a subsidy program.
 This means some families may still pay part of the child care cost.
 This is called a copayment (copay).